kbfreder/dsp/07-statistics.md

 *Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.*

+**My response:**

 Bayes' Theorem states:

 P(A|B) = (P(B|A)/P(B)) x P(A)

 Or, in words: the posterior probability P(A|B) is equal to the prior probability P(A) times the likelihood ratio P(B|A)/P(B).

-Let
-- A = Elvis had an identical twin.
+We want to find P(A|B) = Elvis had an identical twin, given that he had a male twin.
-  - P(A) = 1/125
+- P(A) = Elvis had an identical twin = 1/300
-- B = Elvis had a twin.
+- P(B) = Elvis had a male twin = sum of:
-  - P(B) = 1/125 + 1/300 = 17/1500
+  - Probability of fraternal male twin =  1/125 x 0.5 = 1/250
+  - Probability of identical male twin =  1/300
+  - sum = 11/1500
-- B|A = the probability that Elvis had a twin, given that he had an identical twin
+- P(B|A) = the probability that Elvis had a male twin, given that he had an identical twin = 1

-  - P(B|A)= 1
+Thus:

-P(A|B) = 1/(17/1500) x 1/300 = 1500/17 x 1/300 = 5/17 = 29.4%
+P(A|B) = 1/(11/1500) x 1/300 = 1500/11 x 1/300 = 5/11 = 45.4%

 ---

 ### Q6.
 Bayesian &amp; Frequentist Comparison
-How do frequentist and Bayesian statistics compare?
+*How do frequentist and Bayesian statistics compare?*

->> REPLACE THIS TEXT WITH YOUR RESPONSE

----
+Frequentist:
+- The data are random.
+- Parameters are fixed; they are presented with confidence intervals.
+  - probability of the data, given the null hypothesis (H0)

+Bayesian stats:
+- The data are fixed.
+- Parameters are random; they are presented with probability intervals.
+  - probability of H0 given the data.
+- require prior knowledge of the distribution.
+If not explicitly provided, it must be assumed or estimated.
+This can be subjective and can impact results

 ## <a name="section-e"></a>5.
 Optional Exercises

 The following exercises are optional, but we highly encourage you to complete them if you have the time.

 ### Q7.
 [Think Stats Chapter 7 Exercise 1](statistics/7-1-weight_vs_age.md) (correlation of weight vs. age)
-In this exercise, you will compute the effect size of correlation.
-Correlation measures the relationship of two variables, and data science is about exploring relationships in data.
+*In this exercise, you will compute the effect size of correlation.
+Correlation measures the relationship of two variables, and data science is about exploring relationships in data.*

 ### Q8.
 [Think Stats Chapter 8 Exercise 2](statistics/8-2-sampling_dist.md) (sampling distribution)
-In the theoretical world, all data related to an experiment or a scientific problem would be available.
+*In the theoretical world, all data related to an experiment or a scientific problem would be available.
 In the real world, some subset of that data is available.
-This exercise asks you to take samples from an exponential distribution and examine how the standard error and confidence intervals vary with the sample size.
+This exercise asks you to take samples from an exponential distribution and examine how the standard error and confidence intervals vary with the sample size.*

 ### Q9.
 [Think Stats Chapter 6 Exercise 1](statistics/6-1-household_income.md) (skewness of household income)

 ### Q10.
 [Think Stats Chapter 8 Exercise 3](statistics/8-3-scoring.md) (scoring)

 ### Q11.
 [Think Stats Chapter 9 Exercise 2](statistics/9-2-resampling.md) (resampling)

 ---